-Members may call the Loss Prevention department for advice on matters ranging from information on commodities (e.g. precautions, stowage and hazards) to the latest piracy reports.
+Members are encouraged to contact the Loss Prevention department for advice on matters ranging from information on all types of cargoes (e.g. precautions, stowage, hazards and the Club's claims experience), port situations, piracy and security, and operational, technical and crew matters.
 Copies of IMO and maritime administration circulars are also available.
 Advice may be sought regarding existing regulatory requirements and forthcoming changes.

 A unique feature of the Club’s loss prevention programme is the ability to offer direct on-site assistance to Members in many parts of the world if they wish to develop and/or improve their safety management systems.
 This service was introduced several years ago for Members requesting “hands-on” support regarding compliance with the International Safety Management (ISM) Code having followed the guidance outlined in the Club’s award winning Safety Appraisal documents.
 Although ISM certification has been mandatory for most ships trading internationally and their operating companies for some time, such an exercise may present opportunities for Members to strengthen their safety management systems, thereby reducing the potential for loss.

-The provision of training is yet another part of the loss prevention team’s role, and Members may request seminars tailored to their own requirements.
+The provision of training is yet another part of the loss prevention team’s role, and Members may request seminars tailored to their own requirements for office based, and / or seagoing staff.
 The topics and duration of seminars are very much Member-led, and every effort is made to accommodate such requests given the importance of training as a means of minimising accidents.
-Popular seminar topics at the present time include "Port State Control: Paris MOU New Inspection Regime" and "Pilot Error: An Analysis of Major Claims".

-For further information on the Club’s loss prevention services, please contact Mark Williams or any member of the loss prevention team.
+For further information on the Club’s loss prevention services, please contact the Loss Prevention department.